wg-osr/walkerga.github.io/class/fi_mutant.md

 <ins>Starting Skills (+5)</ins><br>
 Forgotten.

-For every Mutant template you have, roll a new mutation (from the [aberration](/list/monsters-aberration) list.
+For every Mutant template you have, roll a new mutation (from the [aberration](/list/monsters-aberration) list).

 **A:** Font of Flesh, Reactive Mutation<br>
 **B:** Regeneration<br